Krista is a published author, entrepreneur, and small business owner. She has certifications in human nutrition as well as animal behavior.

-Keeping our dogs happy and healthy is an important subject to those of us who have companion dogs.
+Keeping our dogs happy and healthy is an important subject to those of us who have canine companions.
 If you're anything like me, it's one of your top priorities in life.
-My dogs eat before I do, they get their treats before I do, and if I'm going somewhere like a street fair or some other outing, I make sure I have everything they need, often at the expense of forgetting what I need.
+My dogs eat before I do, they get their treats before I do, and if I'm going somewhere like a street fair or some other outing, I make sure I have everything they need, often at the expense of remembering what I need.

-Dogs give us pleasure in so many ways, it's up to us to make sure they're also enjoying their life to the fullest.
-Their basic needs are obvious; food, water, shelter, and bathroom visits, but what extra things do they need that we should be prioritizing?
+Dogs give us pleasure in so many ways, so it's up to us to make sure they're also enjoying their life to the fullest.
+Their basic needs are obvious—food, water, shelter, and bathroom visits—but what extra things do they need that we should be prioritizing?

-It's unfair, and in my opinion cruel, that our dogs only live an average of 7-15 years, depending on the breed.
-If we're lucky, some will naturally live beyond that, but if we're vigilant, there are ways we can possibly up that ante and extend the average lifespan.
-Being as my previous two dogs had been robbed of a long life, I made it my mission to find out how some people's dogs were living to be 18, 20, and even 30 years of age!
+It's unfair, and in my opinion cruel, that our dogs only live an average of 7–15 years, depending on the breed.
+If we're lucky, some will naturally live beyond that, but if we're vigilant, there are ways we can possibly up that ante and extend our companion's lives.
+Since my previous two dogs were robbed of a long life, I made it my mission to find out how some people's dogs were living to be 18, 20, and even 30 years of age!
 What I learned was surprising.

-Pet insurance is very reasonable these days, and the benefits are better than many humans are afforded.
-I pay only $71 per month for both of my dogs, and that's for insurance with a $250 deductible and they pay 80-90% of the vet bills.
+Pet insurance is very reasonable these days, and the benefits are better than those many humans are afforded.
+I pay only $71 per month for both of my dogs, and that's for insurance with a $250 deductible.
+And they pay 80-90% of the vet bills.
 Navigating through the research of finding the best plan for you and your dog isn't as grueling as you'd think.
 For me, it's already been worth it.
-Otherwise, I recommend opening a savings account specifically for your dog, and stashing money away in it for medical emergencies, or for regular check-ups and work.
+Otherwise, I recommend opening a savings account specifically for your dog, and stashing money away in it for medical emergencies, regular check-ups, and work.

 Parvo is a disease I hear about more often than any other and it seems to be more common in puppies.
 It's can be lethal, so I believe every puppy should be vaccinated against it, but if you're against any vaccinations at all, just research it thoroughly before coming to any final decision.